Research & Development Society

 • The company ladder you would climb in a larger company as well as what positions you could seek in a smaller company.
 There’s a difference between startups, smaller companies, and giant players in the R&D space, and this module will help you distinguish between the three.

-• What positions you can transition to—should you ever desire a different company role.
-Your scientific position can open many opportunities, and this module will help you understand other jobs and their accompanying duties.
+• What positions you can get promoted into next—should you ever desire a different role at the same company, or at a different company.
+Your research position can open many opportunities, and this module will help you understand other jobs available to you.

-As Soon As You Join The Cheeky Scientist Association Diamond Program, You Will Also Get Immediate Access To The Following…
+As Soon As You Join The R&D Society, You Will Also Get Immediate Access To The Following…

 A crash course that reveals an insider’s perspective on what it’s like to work as an R&D professional so you know what niche to pursue, what you could expect in a normal day, and where career opportunities are available.

-• The R&D Career Track will help you understand what you could expect in a typical day, how you should interact with coworkers, and what your tasks and responsibilities would be based on your position.
+• The R&D Society will help you understand what you could expect in a typical day, how you should interact with coworkers, and what your tasks and responsibilities would be based on your position.

-• You’ll get information that quickly clarifies which niche is best given your background and interests—whether that’s working at a large pharmaceutical company, such as Bristol-Myers Squibb, or a small biotechnological startup – or even a whole different industry such as tourism or gaming.
+• You’ll get information that quickly clarifies which niche is best given your background and interests—whether that’s working at a large biotechnology, technology, or pharmaceutical company, or a small startup, including niches available to you in other sectors such as tourism or gaming.

-• You’ll gain insight into the work environment, what to expect when it comes to attending conferences and meetings, and other details that will help you transition from an academic mindset to the mindset that’s prepared for an R&D position.
+• You’ll gain insight into the work environment, what to expect when it comes to attending conferences and meetings, and other details that will help you transition from your current mindset to the mindset of a top R&D professional.

-• You’ll understand industry etiquette to help you transition from academic norms to behaviors that showcase how smoothly you can transition into a prospective company.
-R&D professionals will explain pitfalls to avoid during the interview process.
+• You’ll understand critical job search etiquette to help you transition from the current social norms you’re following to new professional behaviors that will showcase you as a top R&D professional.
+You will also gain an understanding of which pitfalls to avoid during the interview process.

 • You’ll see why your current networking routine may be harming your job search and what you need to change to increase your chances of gaining referrals.

-• You’ll know the critical angles and approaches you should take during your job search to ace your HR phone call, successfully interact with the hiring manager, portray your professionalism during a video interview, and use the on-site visit to your best advantage.
+• You’ll know the critical angles and approaches you should take during your job search to ace your first or next phone screen, including how to successfully interact with the hiring manager, how to portray your professionalism during a video interview, and how to use the on-site visit to your best advantage.

-Access to an intimate, private online group where you can ask questions, connect with other individuals, request referrals, and enjoy feedback from R&D professionals in the field.
-This group is for aspiring R&D professionals only, which means you can expect conversations to be focused around goals, experiences, and advice specific to your job search.
+Access to an intimate, private community support group where you can ask other members questions and enjoy their feedback.
+This group is full of conversations focused around goals, experiences, and advice specific to your job search.

-• Connect with R&D professionals who’ve landed industry jobs to ask their feedback on which positions are rising, which companies are promising, who’s hiring, and what industry trends to expect.
+• Connect with R&D professionals and aspiring R&D professionals who’ve landed industry jobs.
+Ask for their feedback on which positions are rising, which companies are promising, who’s hiring, and what industry trends to expect.

-• Over the course of six modules, containing workbooks, slides, transcripts, exams, and videos, you’ll understand the process you need to follow to successfully apply at R&D companies and land your first job.
+• Over the course of 6 modules, each containing workbooks, slides, transcripts, quizzes, and videos, you’ll understand the process you need to follow to successfully apply and get hired at top R&D companies.
 Each module builds on the previous one and guides you through your job search step by step.

 • Gain detailed information on creating a targeted resume and a presentation that takes you one step closer to a job offer.
-The RDS helps you avoid the pitfalls associated with marketing your skills to potential employers as well as success strategies you can employ.
+The R&D Society helps you avoid the pitfalls associated with marketing your skills to potential employers as well as success strategies you can employ.

 • Explore all the career options available in the R&D field.
-The R&D Career Track puts a finger on the most on-demand PhD-level positions that shape the landscape of R&D in several industries.
+The R&D Society will inform you on the most on-demand R&D positions that shape the landscape of R&D in several industries.
 You’ll also understand which career paths you can take once you secure your first position.

-A variety of tools to cement your learning and help you put each module into action so you’re one step closer to your R&D job.
+A variety of tools to cement your learning and help you put each module into action so you can help ensure you get hired into an incredible R&D career.

-• When you join the Association’s Diamond Program, you’ll gain instant access to our video series with closed captioning, accompanying workbooks, slides transcripts, as well as two R&D resume templates you can use.
+• When you join the R&D Society, you’ll gain instant access to the complete R&D Society materials, including mentorship videos with closed captioning, accompanying workbooks, slides transcripts, and R&D resume templates.

-To Stack The Odds In Your Favor, You’ll Need….
+To Stack The Odds Of Getting Hired In Your Favor, You’ll Need….

-• Inside information from a network of R&D professionals currently working in industry – the kind of professionals who are in the R&D Career Track.
+• Inside information from R&D professionals currently working in top corporate careers – the kind of professionals who are in the R&D Society.

 • Knowledge of how to get job referrals from R&D professionals – job referrals that lead to interviews and job offers.

-• Translate your academic presentation abilities into a presentation that is relevant to company leaders, showcases your skills, and informs decisions.
+• Translate your current presentation abilities into a presentation that is relevant to company leaders, showcases your skills, and informs decisions.

 • Understand the difference between R&D positions across industries so you can establish the best fit.

-• Create a resume or CV that avoids losing the attention of a potential scientific employer.
+• Create a resume or CV that avoids losing the attention of R&D employers.

 • Cultivate knowledge to successfully interact with employers during phone conversations.